 It was easy to quickly get back on target for follow-up shots.
 Felt recoil was minor for a pistol of the G48s size and weight, a testament to the engineers at Glock.

 But the G48 has changed my mind.
-It is an attractive, accurate, and reliable pistol that has earned its way into my carry rotation and may have very well displaced my Colt Commander as my go-to for everyday carry.
+It is an attractive, accurate, and reliable pistol that has earned a permanent place in my family.

 Now if I could only get them to come out with a compact .45 …